This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 - Forgetting to take a pill for a day or more

-- Infection (sexually transmitted infections can lead to irritation and inflammation of the uterus or cervix)
+- Infection – sexually transmitted infections can lead to irritation and inflammation of the uterus or cervix which may cause bleeding

 - Vomiting or diarrhoea

-- Pregnancy – spotting while on birth control doesn’t always mean you’re pregnant, however pregnant women can experience implantation bleeding or spotting as a result of the implantation of a fertilised egg in the uterus.
+- Pregnancy – spotting while on birth control doesn’t always mean you’re pregnant, however pregnant women can experience implantation bleeding or spotting as a result of the implantation of a fertilised egg in the lining of the uterus.